risawitama/verbose-potato/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## What happens to a frog's car when it breaks down?
+It gets toad.